Define your projects following Kepner Tregoe with Ayoa to define your project, establish a work breakdown, sequence and schedule deliverables

 Using Kepner Tregoe with Ayoa is helpful if it’s collaborative, shared by everyone, if everyone can see the changes made and understand them, then scheduling resources, sequencing deliverables, assigning responsibilities and protecting the plan becomes part of daily activity, for everyone.

 Project execution is a formalized term.
 But it illustrates the idea that you need to plan the project before you get going.
-You need to think a little bit at least about where you’re going to work what you need if it’s not just software development is going to be more than just a PC under a desk.
+You need to think at least about where you’re going to work, what you need if it’s not just software development is going to be more than just a PC under a desk.